 In 2014, storage lockers and mail box slots were made available to the homeless clients.
 These services (clothing, linens, work boots, homeless laundry, storage lockers and mailboxes) are all provided free of charge and are not offered by any other local agency.

-All the operations of Clothes Cabin are accomplished by approximately 70 regular volunteers, who give about 900 hours a month to the organization.
-The staff of One Small Step consists of the Executive Director, Operations Assistant, and two contract employees for grant writing and community relations.
+All the operations of Clothes Cabin and Friends Boutique are accomplished by approximately 70 regular volunteers, who give about 900 hours a month to the organization.
+The staff of One Small Step consists of the Executive Director, and an Operations Assistant.
 The largest expense is the necessary cost of the program delivery site.
 Rent, utilities, insurance, and supplies account for more than half the expenses of the program.

 One Small Step has a Governing Board of five members, two of which have been with the organization from its inception.
 An Advisory Board of 8 to 12 members advises the Governing Board at quarterly meetings.
 Its members represent stakeholders from large corporations, small business, banking, law, community service organizations, marketing, city government, and the volunteers.